cutecatfann/Jetstream2-MERN-Educational-Resources/documentation/Student_Server_Creation.md

 where `<your-username>` is your github username.
 `cd` into the folder that was created.
 This is your project root.

-## Disable cors in backend/index.js

-Go in there in vim and comment out the line that tells express to use the cors middleware.

 ## configuring nginx